 he liked ‘Killer Queen’.

-so quickly.
-But, you know, we spent two years putting our act together.
-It
+we became popular so quickly.
+But, you know, we spent two years putting our act

-destroys the soul to hear that you’re all hype, that you have no talent, and
+together.
+It destroys the soul to hear that you’re all hype, that you have no

-that your whole career has been contrived.
-I was never too keen on the British
+talent, and that your whole career has been contrived.
+I was never too keen on

-after Queen II.
-As for the Beach Boys or Led Zeppelin
+own identity after Queen II.
+As for the Beach Boys or Led

-comparisons: it’s the combination of all those influences which means Queen.
+Zeppelin comparisons: it’s the combination of all those influences which

 A lot of people slammed ‘Bohemian Rhapsody’,